rockersuke/daad2msxcas/README.md

 =======

 - -scr optional file to use as loading screen (Spectrum SCR file).
+- -sc2 (experimental) optional file to use as loading screen (MSX SC2 file).
 - -mdg optional file with MSX graphics converted from Spectrum.
 - -h shows help.
 - -v verbose mode.